siavash119/qtchan/README.md

 * ctrl+plus/minus to zoom in/zoom out text
 * ctrl+9/0 to scale down/up images
 * ctrl+q to quit
-* f10 saves tree state (it'll also save on exit)
+* F10 saves tree state (it'll also save on exit)
-* f11 hides menubar
+* F11 hides menubar
-* j and k scroll
+* #j and #k scroll (e.g. 5j, k)
+* #G puts scrollbar at percent (e.g. G for bottom, 0G for top, 50G for 50%)
+* F9 toggles notification view
 * o opens image at top of view
 * if you have mpv, g opens all the images/videos in the thread.

 there are more shortcuts; look at the source for now for info.

 need to restart qtchan if changing to use 4chan pass or not. signals/slots still not finished for that.

+you can make a filter file and it'll regexp remove posts for you.
+I'll post an example

 ## Using 4chan pass to post
 Create a file ~/.config/qtchan/settings like below.
 Look at your browser cookies for values.